 St Paul wrote to the Romans, “For as many as are led by the Spirit of God, these are children of God.”
 Let us then look for that leading and then strive to follow.
 To turn the other cheek, to walk that extra mile, to bless those who would curse us, to pray without ceasing, and when called upon to serve, to say with the prophet, “Here am I Lord, send me, send me.”
 Amen.

-Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will look at our home page before leaving our site.
-The Internet without a doubt is full with articles about every imaginable subject.
-Here is an item we hope will be helpful for peace seekers and those who are interested in peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to look at our home page before you go.
+The Internet without a doubt is loaded with content concerning every kind of topic.
+Here is a post we expect will be helpful for peace seekers and those who are interested in peace stories.